sapSap7/travel_log/README.md

-web app to log travel info
+Travel app designed for you to insert your travles easily!

+To get started :
+- clone this project into your local directory
+- cd into the project
+- install dependecies : npm install
+- start the server: cd server --> npm start
+- start the app : cd my-react-app --> npm i --> npm run dev
-easy to use - create an account and start inserting your travels !
+- start logging your travels and enjoy !